 An undergraduate researcher whose paper or poster has been accepted and who plans to present research results at a professional meeting may apply for up to $800 to help defray travel expenses.

 Projects that lead to publication of full-length papers in peer-reviewed journals may qualify for up to $500 toward publication expenses.
 To qualify, the published paper needs to list the undergraduate researcher as an author and acknowledge the support of the ACES Undergraduate Research Scholarship Program.

 Requests for supplemental funding (the application forms are downloadable from this page -- see below) should be directed to the Honors Dean and need to provide evidence that an appropriate research paper or poster has been scheduled for presentation and/or accepted for publication.
 Requests for travel funds should be submitted to the Honors Dean at least thirty (30) days prior to professional meetings.

 Our agricultural, consumer, and environmental science resource systems are complex and rapidly changing.
 Recent advances in information technology and biotechnology serve to underline the profound importance of today's agricultural sciences to society.
 Scientists are now using these tools to improve the production and utilization of food, fiber, fuels, chemical feedstocks, and other agricultural-related commodities while preserving our fragile environment and depletable natural resources.

 Tomorrow's scientists will be at the forefront of scientific investigation, exploring even more sophisticated means of producing high-quality products, maximizing the use of our resources, and enhancing the quality of our daily lives.
 Many professionally trained graduates of the College of ACES will fill these critical roles.
-The ACES Undergraduate Research Scholarship Program introduces highly qualified students to the fascinating and challenging world of agricultural, consumer, and environmental science research.
+The ACES Undergraduate Research Scholarship Program introduces highly qualified students to the fascinating world of agricultural, consumer, and environmental science research.
 By providing opportunities for student researchers to investigate important scientific problems and present new knowledge, we seek to increase their professional competency and help prepare them for even greater challenges as the 21st century unfolds.

 The ACES Undergraduate Research Scholarship Program is funded through private donations to the University of Illinois College of ACES.